macleginn/poetic-formula-extractor-python/README.md

 poetic-formula-extractor-python
 ===============================

+UPD: A new and much better version of this program is available [nearby](http://github.com/macleginn/fast-formulaic-analysis).

 A script for extracting formulas from poetic texts.

 The software backbone of this paper: https://www.academia.edu/6304149/_ (in Russian).
 Computes formulaic density of a poetic text, optionally prints the formulas from it to stdout or to a file or prints the original text with formulas bracketed to an html-file.